mthdadalto/pgunit/README.md

 ### On Fedora

-If your postgresql-server-deveö doesn't supper pgxs, you have to install the following:
+If your postgresql-server-devel doesn't support PGXS, you have to install the following:

 ``` sh
 sudo dnf install postgresql-contrib